rparak/rparak/README.md

 Very good presentation skills acquired through presentations at various conferences and university courses.
 Ability to lead and motivate people based on experience leading a team of n-member Bachelor / Master students.

-And one of my best quotes at the end... 💡
+Some of my quotes.
+Please, think about it... 💡

+1. Active participation within the open-source community, not only as a user but also as a contributor, is essential to ensuring continued growth.
-If you want to improve something, you must first understand it.
-The combination of practical and theoretical knowledge is not an option, it is a must.
+2. If you want to improve something, you must first understand it.
+3. The combination of practical and theoretical knowledge is not an option, it is a must.

 **📝 Programming Languages:**